ad-freiburg/wiki-entity-linker/README.md

-# Wiki Entity Linking
+# Wiki Entity Linker

-The Wiki Entity Linker is a tool for entity linking and coreference resolution specifically on Wikipedia.
+The Wiki Entity Linker is a tool for entity linking and coreference resolution on Wikipedia.
-It uses intra-Wikipedia hyperlinks to produce high-quality entity linking results.
+The Wiki Entity Linker utilizes intra-Wikipedia hyperlinks to produce high-quality entity linking results.

 The code is based on [ELEVANT](https://github.com/ad-freiburg/elevant), a tool for evaluating, analyzing and comparing entity linking systems.
 This way, the Wiki Entity Linker can be easily evaluated.